Change in Authorised & Paid Up Capital/Contribution in Company/LLP

 Allotment of shares

-Post the increase in authorised share capital, the paid-up share capital of the company can be increased by issuing fresh equity shares.
+After increasing authorised share capital, the company's paid-up share capital can be increased by issuing new equity shares.

 Highlights of Change in Share Capital